renovatebot/renovate/docs/usage/configuration-options.md

 ## reviewers

 Must be valid usernames.
 If on GitHub and assigning a team to review, use the prefix `team:`, e.g. provide a value like `team:someteam`.

+## reviewersSampleSize

+Take a random sample of given size from reviewers.

 ## rollbackPrs